“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

 That’s one out of every five of your appointment slots going non-reimbursable.
 And with an average appointment value of $150 and close to 262 business days,

 By communicating with your patients about their future appointments, you can avoid most missed appointments.
-With a simple easy to use technology in place, patients should be able to cancel and reschedule ahead of time to save the money and time that goes into a no-show.
+With simple, easy-to-use technology, patients should be able to cancel and reschedule ahead of time to save the money and time that goes into a no-show.

 If you look closely, there are infinite touchpoints throughout a patient’s journey where you have to make sure timely communication is made.
 But have you already invested enough time to find all of them out?

-What paths are your patients taking and what can you do to make their experience more positive and meaningful is the question of importance.
-Starting from the very first step – scheduling an appointment- there are a number of touchpoints to look out for:
+What paths are your patients taking, and what can you do to make their experience more positive and meaningful is the question of importance.
+Starting from the very first step—scheduling an appointment—there are several touchpoints to look out for:

 “68 percent of patients are more likely to choose a doctor who offers the ability to book and cancel appointments online”

 Patients want to be able to do things on their own time.
-Give them the ability to conveniently book an appointment of their time, anywhere.
+Give them the ability to conveniently book an appointment anytime, anywhere.
 With online scheduling, you no longer have to worry about what happens after business hours.

-Send confirmation emails/text based on patient preference, after they have scheduled an appointment.
+Send confirmation emails/texts based on patient preference, after they have scheduled an appointment.

 Let’s face it, filling out paper forms is a tedious task.
 Give your patients the option to fill out the forms online.
-Send digital forms via text or email so that they can fill it when it’s most convenient for them.
+Send digital forms via text or email so they can fill them out when it’s most convenient.

-Here, they have the benefit of filling out the forms at their leisure and not be constrained by time or space – for instance at your congested waiting room.
+Here, they have the benefit of filling out the forms at their leisure and not being constrained by time or space—for instance, in your congested waiting room.

-With the ongoing situation, it’s normal if your patients feel insecure waiting in the front room.
-Transitioning to a contactless patient experience provides increased patient satisfaction and more patient visits at your practice.
+With the heightened concern for health and infection, it’s normal if your patients to feel insecure waiting in the front room.
+Transitioning to a contactless patient experience increases patient satisfaction and more patient visits at your practice.

-Allowing patients to check-in at the practice while waiting in the safety of their vehicle maximizes the convenient factor for them.
+Allowing patients to check in at the practice while waiting in the safety of their vehicle maximizes the convenience factor for them.